 Long story short, she encouraged me to buy a Bible, which I did.
 Night after night in my Air Force base quarters I would read that Bible.
 In fact, I could hardly put it down.
 As I did that, I began to experience inner excitement and what the theologians call “illumination.”
 God was being gracious to me in shedding His light upon the Scriptures.
 I found Psalm 105:130 having a deep inner effect on me: “The entrance of Your words [the Scriptures] gives light” (New King James version).

 As I read the Bible avidly each evening, I began to be stirred in my spirit by Scriptures like these:

 All these verses and more added up in my soul until one evening I had a remarkable faith encounter with Jesus.
 I was sitting on my bed, deeply convicted of my sinfulness and my need of God’s help.
 I called out in prayer to Jesus to forgive me my sins and to receive me and make me a forgiven, born-again child of God.
 Immediately I felt overwhelming joy to the point of tears.
 Deep in my spirit I felt the certainty of His love and forgiveness.
 And in my mind’s eye I saw a vision of Jesus at the foot of my bed holding His hands out to me.
-I knew in my heart what those outstretched hands meant: (1) He was accepting me into a personal, saving, family-of-God relationship with Him; and (2) with those outstretched hands He was saying, “Hold nothing back; I want all of you.”
+I know in my heart what those outstretched hands meant: (1) He was accepting me into a personal, saving, family-of-God relationship with Him; and (2) with those outstretched hands He was saying, “Hold nothing back; I want all of you.”